 Part of the Dodd-Frank Act pertains to seller financing.
 It regulates and disallows certain types of financing that were easily allowed in the past.
 Unlike the free-swinging days of the 1970s when anybody could arrange a loan and get paid for it as long as the person had a real estate license, now an individual must be licensed as a mortgage loan originator.Sellers are exempt providing they don't extend owner financing terms on more than three properties a year.
 Other rules are:

 - The seller can offer owner financing as long as the seller did not build the home.
 This eliminates home builders from offering owner financing.

 - There is no balloon payment.
-A favorite way to offer creative financing was generally a short term loan, say 3 or 5 years, with a balloon at the end, meaning the entire balance would be due and payable.
+A favorite way to offer creative financing was generally a short-term loan, say three or five years, with a balloon at the end, meaning the entire balance would be due and payable.
 Owner-financed loans must now be amortized.

 - The seller can't offer owner financing to just any buyer who happens along.
 The seller has a responsibility to determine that the buyer is qualified to buy the home and pay back the loan.
 This could mean the seller would need to run a credit report on the buyer, which would probably eliminate all home buyers with bad credit.

-- The loan must be fixed rate or adjustable after 5 years subject to reasonable annual increases, and a reasonable lifetime cap.
+- The loan must be fixed-rate or adjustable after five years subject to reasonable annual increases, and a reasonable lifetime cap.

 Before buying a home through creative financing, get legal advice.